 Sex Therapy

 • Desire discrepancy and inactive sex lives.
-Couples—and, sometimes, individuals—often seek out sex therapy because one partner wants to be having sex more than the other.
+Couples—and, sometimes, individuals—seek out sex therapy because one partner wants to be having sex more than the other.
 We explore why the couple isn’t having more sex, which can be for any number of reasons.
 Much of this work—including when it’s a couple client—is about self-exploration.
 I work with clients to explore their own erotic templates so they can better communicate to their partner what excites them sexually.

 • Sexual trauma.
 Whether or not it’s the primary reason they come to see me, clients often present with a history of sexual trauma.
 My work entails processing what happened, how the trauma has been integrated into the body, and how it’s coming up in present-day sexual situations.